tsteinholz/HackUMBC2017/README.md

 # HackUMBC Fall 2017
-A Parking Solution for UMBC
+A Parking Solution for UMBC.

 # Problem
 Finding a parking spot during prime-time school hours can be time consuming,